Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/pdf/net/programming-with-document/addjavascripttopage/_index.md

 ---
-title: Add Java Script To Page linktitle:Add Java Script To Page
+title: Add Java Script To Page
+linktitle: Add Java Script To Page
 second_title: Aspose.PDF for .NET API Reference
 description: Learn how to add JavaScript to PDF files using Aspose.PDF for .NET.
 Step-by-step guide with code tutorials for document and page level scripting.
 type: docs